Introduction

 - Iteration: Based on evaluation outcomes, models are refined through several iterations.
 This iterative process is crucial for optimizing the design and ensuring that the final product aligns with user needs and regulatory expectations.
 It is noteworthy that a significant percentage of medical device models fail during initial testing, highlighting the importance of thorough validation and iteration.

 - Finalization: Once the model meets all requirements, it is prepared for production.
-This includes finalizing manufacturing processes and ensuring that all regulatory compliance measures are in place, paving the way for a successful market launch.
+This includes finalizing manufacturing processes and ensuring that all measures are in place, paving the way for a successful market launch.

 By adhering to these best practices in medical equipment development, manufacturers can enhance their chances of success and deliver innovative solutions that address the needs of the healthcare sector.